pandaroux007/ModbusRTUSlave/README.md

 [^2]: **Arduino Nano RP2040 Connect**
 This board has trouble receiving Modbus messages when using the `Arduino Mbed OS Nano Boards` core by Arduino.
-It seems that there is some sort of timing issue.
+It seems that there is some issue with how the timing of `Serial.read()` works with this core.